ioBroker/ioBroker.docs/docs/en/intro/README.md

 This language list will be expanded if necessary.

 #### 5 - search
-This field does not need to be explained.
+This field does not need any explanation.
 Please use extensively!

 ---